durvaaa12/-codsoft_taskno-3/README.md

 # -codsoft_taskno-3
-This contain Calculator project based on html css which changes its theme light to dark by toggle button
+This contain Calculator project based on html css and javascript which changes its theme light to dark by toggle button